-So although it may seem rewarding to startup a company, it can be painful.
-So do you think you are up to the task?
+Although it may seem rewarding to start up a company, it can be painful.
+So, do you think you are up for the task?
 Well, if you are unsure, you should have your answer after you read this…

 Can you work with a partner?

 When it comes to starting a business, you ideally want between two and four founders.
 Why?
 One is no good because there is too much work for one person.
 And you will be working a lot!

 But if you add any more than four founders, then it becomes impossible to make quick decisions.